samson84/tarock-sheet/README.md

 # TODO
 - [.]
 MVP
-  - [x] Calculate score
-    - [x] contract: change winner to win by taker: boolean | null
-    - [x] ContractsTable: Add the winner column.
-    - [x] ContractsTable: Can change the winner.
-    - [x] contract: add calculate
-    - [ ] game: add caclulate
-      - [x] contract: add validInFinalScore
-      - [x] TarockSheet: modify only the game type
-      - [x] game: add party type, if modified update the score
-        - [x] game: add partyType
-      - [x] game: add contract validation rules
-      - [x] game: add opponent and declater scores
-    - [x] ContractsTable: Add final score column
-    - [x] ContractsTable: Make visible the invalid contracts
-    - [x] Tarock Sheet: show final score
-  - [ ] correct party like calculation, if it is negative counts, if it is positive only the largrest counts
+  - [x] correct party like calculation, if it is negative counts, if it is positive only the largrest counts
-  - [.]
-Add player handling
-    - [x] TarockSheet: new component, add available players
-    - [x] Add players to the table
-    - [x] Remove players from the table
-    - [x] Change the player's player type
-    - [x] show the scores near the players
+  - [ ] Deploy to github pages, manual pipeline
 - [ ] Milesteone 1
+  - [ ] handle multiple games, score sheet
   - [ ] compact Contract Table
     - [ ] collapse fields
     - [ ] comapct view
     - [ ] row styling based on validInFinalScore
-  - [ ] handle multiple games, score sheet
-  - [ ] responsive design check
-  - [ ] add undo & redo (?)
   - [ ] usability
     - [ ] group the bids
     - [x] ContractTable: when a contract silent, show visually that the contra does not take into account.